Danticipation/LEADNGN/CURRENT_STATUS.md

 ## 🎯 **CONCLUSION**

-LeadNGN is **PRODUCTION READY** with excellent performance across all core features.
+LeadNgN is **PRODUCTION READY** with excellent performance across all core features.
 The system demonstrates enterprise-grade capabilities with legitimate business data, advanced AI integration, and professional user experience.

 **Recommendation**: Continue with current operations.
 The dual AI provider architecture provides cost optimization opportunities when Ollama is locally installed, but the system operates excellently with OpenAI-only configuration.